 But don't give up there.
 Then the challenge becomes how to reduce the planned outages and get better life out of the components or items involved so these planned intervals can be expanded.

-The Mean Time To Repair is the average time to repair something after a failure.
-As above, it is important to clarify what exactly constitutes a failure and downtime vs uptime.
+The Mean Time To Repair is the average time to make a repair after a failure.
+As with any metric it is important to clarify what exactly constitutes a failure and downtime vs. uptime.

 "Uptime" at a significantly compromised rate of production due to poor maintenance is usually not acceptable.
+For instance a machine may be running but at a very slow rate due to maintenance issues and this type of behavior is not accounted for in MTTR or MTBF but it's obviously a problem (OEE will catch this).
 Allowing this to continue can show a better MTBF than the story in its entirety should show.

 Mean Time To Repair = (Total downtime) / (number of failures)

-The MTTR puts an emphasis on predictive and preventive paintenance.
-Some high level ideas to reduce the MTTR are better preparation, spare parts program, and the use of predictive maintenance tools.
+The MTTR puts an emphasis on predictive and preventive maintenance.
+Some ideas to reduce the MTTR are better preparation, spare parts program, and the use of predictive maintenance tools.